DanielPerezPorras/VibeCarFlask/README.md

 # VibeCarServer
-Project developed, using React as frontend, Flask as backend and MongoDB as Database, for the Web Engineering subject of the Software Engineering Degree.🐱‍👓
+Project developed using React as frontend, Flask as backend and MongoDB as Database, for the Web Engineering subject of the Software Engineering Degree.🐱‍👓

 ## Index